Maryland Employment Discrimination Lawyers

 Ethnic discrimination can appear in various aspects of employment, and has a negative impact on employment in areas such as hiring and testing; pay, promotions, and benefits; jobs assignments and training.
 Ethnic discrimination can also involve decision making based on stereotypes of ethnic groups.

-Sexual Orientation Discrimination in Employment Lawyers
+Sexual Orientation Discrimination in Employment Attorneys

 Sexual orientation or gender identity are now protected under a recent Supreme Court decision.
 Under federal law, it is now illegal for employers to discriminate against LGBTQ employees.
 Contact us if you believe you have been discriminated against based on your sexual orientation.